chuthin/FlexBuilder/README.md

 ```
 <br>

-The example implements Github searh.
+The Example of using the Reader Monad to inject side effects in Github search .

 <br>